AmolShelke2/50Days50Projects/README.md

 # My 50Days50Projects

-i've making everyday a simple project with html css and javascript and i'm practicing my skills everyday Hope you Love it!
-Inspire from Brad Traversy and Floring Pop
+I've made every day a simple project with html css and javascript and I'm practicing my skills every day Hope you Love it!
+Inspire by Brad Traversy and Floring Pop

 ## Authors